-We also received National Security Letters and Foreign Intelligence Surveillance Act (FISA) Orders, which we address in a separate table at the end of this Transparency Report.
-Although this report focuses on the demands we receive from law enforcement, we also receive discovery requests for data in civil cases.
+Although this Transparency Report focuses on the demands we receive from law enforcement, we also receive discovery requests for data in civil cases.
 Our team carefully reviews each civil request to ensure its validity, just as we do in criminal cases.
 Subpoenas in civil cases are generally issued pursuant to authorities like Rule 45 of the Federal Rules of Civil Procedure and similar state rules.
 Each subpoena must seek relevant information, and that information must be shared with the other party or parties in the civil lawsuit.

-During the first half of 2021, Verizon received 10,357 subpoenas in civil cases and 72 orders in civil cases.
-The 10,357 civil subpoenas sought information about 19,671 customer selectors, and the 72 civil orders sought information about 125 customer selectors.
-Approximately 60% of the civil requests we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
-During the first half of 2021, we did not produce any data in response to 47% of civil discovery requests.
-Like with criminal demands, some civil requests were legally invalid or should have been directed to a different provider.
-However, the most common reason why we did not produce records in a civil case is that we no longer had any responsive records to provide by the time we received the request.
+During the second half of 2022, Verizon received 7,592 subpoenas in civil cases and 29 orders in civil cases.
+The 7,592 civil subpoenas sought information about 92,901 customer selectors, and the 29 civil orders sought information about 45 customer selectors.
+Excluding one large subpoena, the other 7,591 civil subpoenas sought information about 13,479 customer selectors.
+The term "customer selector" refers to an identifier (most often a telephone number) that specifies a given customer.
+Demands often seek information about multiple selectors pertaining to the same customer.
+(For example, a demand may seek information on multiple phone numbers belonging to the same customer.)
+For this reason, the number of selectors listed in this Transparency Report is typically greater than the number of customer accounts.
+Approximately 64% of the civil requests we received sought information on only one selector (and thus only one customer), and about 92% sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2022, we did not produce any data in response to 42% of civil discovery requests.
+Like with criminal demands, some civil requests were legally invalid or should have been directed toward different providers.
+However, the most common reason why we did not produce records in civil cases was that responsive records were no longer available by the time we received the request.
 While law enforcement demands in criminal cases typically seek relatively recent records, civil requests are often submitted long after the relevant events have occurred.
 As we retain customer records only for the duration necessary to meet our business needs, many civil requests seek records that have already surpassed our record retention periods.